ThomasMertes/seed7/src/read_me.txt

   DEFINE_MATHERR_FUNCTION: Some C compilers/libraries call the
                            matherr() function for every floating
-                           point error and terminate the program
+                           point error and terminate the program,
-                           when the function is not present.
+                           if the function is not present.
                            To get the Seed7 behaviour of using the IEEE 754 values of Infinite and NaN this function must be defined and